Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 is provided for GCD domains that provide a meaningful GCD function) belonging to the AbstractAlgebra.jl abstract type hierarchy.

-As well as implementing the ResidueRing interface a number of generic algorithms are implemented for residue rings.
+As well as implementing the Residue Ring interface a number of generic algorithms are implemented for residue rings.
 We describe this generic functionality below.

 All of the generic functionality is part of a submodule of AbstractAlgebra called